 Over nearly three decades, Mr. Steiner has been a global leader in sustainable development, climate resilience, and international cooperation.
 He has worked tirelessly to champion sustainability, economic growth, and equality for the vulnerable, and has been a vocal advocate for the Sustainable Development Goals.

-Prior to joining UNDP, he was Director of the Oxford Martin School and Professorial Fellow of Balliol College, University of Oxford.
-Mr. Steiner has served across the UN system, looking at global challenges from both a humanitarian and a development perspective.
-He led the UN Environment Programme (2006 – 2016), helping governments invest in clean technologies and renewable energy.
+Prior to joining the UNDP, Mr. Steiner was Director of the Oxford Martin School and Professorial Fellow of Balliol College, University of Oxford.
+He has served across the UN system, looking at global challenges from both a humanitarian and a development perspective.
+Mr. Steiner led the UN Environment Programme (2006 – 2016), helping governments invest in clean technologies and renewable energy.
 He was also the Director-General of the United Nations Office at Nairobi.
-Achim Steiner previously held other notable positions including Director-General of the International Union for Conservation of Nature, and Secretary-General of the World Commission on Dams.
+Mr. Steiner previously held other notable positions including Director-General of the International Union for Conservation of Nature, and Secretary-General of the World Commission on Dams.

-Achim Steiner has lived and worked in Africa, Asia, the Middle East, Europe, Latin America, and the United States.
-He graduated in Philosophy, Politics, and Economics (MA) from Worcester College, Oxford University, and holds an MA from the University of London School of Oriental and African Studies.
+Mr. Steiner has lived and worked in Africa, Asia, the Middle East, Europe, Latin America, and the United States.

 - MA in Philosophy, Politics, and Economics, Worcester College at Oxford University (England)